Center for Human Capital Studies

 Decomposing the Change in the LFP Rate over the Last Year

-- Aging of the population: Over the last year, the aging population was the only significant factor depressing LFP.
-In line with the contribution from previous years, it accounted for about 0.20 percentage points of the decline in the LFP rate.
+- Aging of the population: Over the last year, the aging population was the only significant factor continuing to depress LFP.
+In line with the contribution from previous years, it accounted for about 0.15 percentage points of the decline in the LFP rate.

-- Retirement: Retirement rates ticked up slightly, resuming an upward trend that had stalled in the past few years.
-Later retirement was the largest influence on LFP in the past year, boosting the rate by 0.23 points.
+- Retirement: Retirement rates ticked down over the year, resuming a trend that had stalled in the past few years.
+Later retirement was the largest influence on LFP in the past year and completely offset the effect of aging population, boosting the rate by 0.15 points.

 - Shadow labor force: The share of the population who are not technically "unemployed" but say they want a job fell slightly over the past year.
 This decline boosted the LFP rate by 0.04 percentage points.
 (A decline in this category is usually associated with a strengthening labor market.)

-- Rising education: The share of the population who are not in the labor market because they are in school decreased, boosting the LFP rate by 0.16 percentage points.
-School enrollments rates rose for decades, then accelerated during the recession.
-The decline during the past year likely reflects a small reversal of that business cycle-induced rise and a catch-up to the path of the long-term trend.
+- Rising education: The share of the population who are not in the labor market because they are in school increased slightly, decreasing the LFP rate by 0.03 percentage points.
+School enrollments rates rose for decades, and accelerated during the last recession.
+The small contribution of schooling to the change in the LFP rate during the past year likely reflects a catch-up to the path of the long-term trend.

 The following chart shows the contribution of these various factors on the net change in the LFP rate from 2015 to 2016.